sunnyxie/OOSD2015Phase2/README.md

 UPDATE Customers SET CustUsername='m', CustPassword='m' WHERE CustomerId=135
 UPDATE Bookings SET PackageId=(ABS(CHECKSUM(NewId())) % 4) + 1
 # ---------
-There is some Deleting changed between table Packages and suppliers, Products(Linking Relations). so do not use SQL-S delete command directly.
+There is some Deleting changed between table Packages, Suppliers, Products (Linking Relations). so do not use SQL-S delete command directly.
+Lin Created some functions will process the ForeignKey problems.